 Keeping track of where you are is necessary, too, so bringing along a compass and/or GPS unit can prevent getting lost when walking around in a massive wilderness of snow, trees, and shrubs.
 You should make sure the compass/GPS is waterproof, possibly even solar powered with battery back-up just in case you drop it or plan on spending the night.
 It can be disorientating to wake up someone unfamiliar, so you will want to be able to find where you are easily.
 Research on different types may prove smart as certain brands of GPS units and compasses last longer and are more accurate than others.

 As said above, getting lost in the snow-capped wilderness is not usually part of the snowshoeing plan, so along with a device to stay on track, a source of light can help keep you from wandering off the path.
 Flashlights, lanterns, and other similar equipment is an essential part of snowshoe kits.
 They should be waterproof as well.
 In the event of camping out or that even despite the aforementioned precautions, you get lost, you’ll want a source of heat to stay warm in the cold weather.
 Matches or a lighter often works, and they are best kept in a waterproof case.

 Protecting and giving the proper insulation and comfort for your feet during a long hike is a must.
 Using sturdy hiking boots for snowshoeing is essential, especially when poor footwear can lead to sore joints, and even hypothermia or frostbite.
 If the snow is above ankle deep, you should also consider a pair of waterproof gaiters, which wrap around the outside of your show, and prevent snow from getting inside your boots.

-By bringing along all these items and more, you’ll be able to enjoy your snowshoeing outing without worrying.
+By bringing along all these snowshoeing accessories and more, you’ll be able to enjoy your snowshoeing outing without worrying.